lundegaard/eslint-config-lundegaard/packages/eslint-config-lundegaard/README.md

 And add `"extends": "lundegaard"` to your .eslintrc.

-### eslint-config-lundegaard/base
+## eslint-config-lundegaard/base

-The eslint-config-lundegaard without excluding rules for React.
+The eslint-config-lundegaard excluding rules for React.

 Add `"extends": "eslint-config-lundegaard/base"` to your `.eslintrc.*`.